peterzimon/docs-api/javascript/content.md

 ![Get a Ghost Content API key](/images/apikey.png)

-- `host` - API domain, must not end in a trailing slash.
+- `url` - API domain, must not end in a trailing slash.
 - `key` - hex string copied from the "Integrations" screen in Ghost Admin
 - `version` - should be set to 'v2'